SunnySuite/Sunny.jl/README.md

 ## Installation

-Sunny.jl is evolving rapidly, and early access users are recommended to install the package by tracking the main branch:
+Sunny is evolving rapidly, and early access users are recommended to install the package by tracking the main branch:
 ```
 julia> ]
 pkg> add Sunny#main
 ```
-This command will install the package, tracking the tip of the `main` branch on Github.
+If possible, please keep up-to-date by periodically running the Julia `pkg> update` command.
+Occasionally, there will be breaking changes.

-Users who want to develop on Sunny are instead recommended to install the package by using the `dev` command:
+Users who wish to contribute to Sunny source-code development should instead use the `dev` command:
 ```
 julia> ]
-pkg> dev Sunny#main
+pkg> dev Sunny
 ```

-This will `git clone` the source code to `~/.julia/dev/Sunny.jl`, and install it into your Julia environment.
-Importantly, local changes to the package files will be reflected when you load the `Sunny` package.
-However, you will be responsible for manually keeping `Sunny` up to date using `git` in your local repository -- Julia's package manager will not touch any package installed by `dev`.
+This will `git clone` the source code to the directory `~/.julia/dev/Sunny`.
+You can make changes to these files, and they will be picked up by Julia.
+The package manager will not touch any package installed by `dev`, so you will be responsible for keeping Sunny up to date, e.g., using the command `git pull` from Sunny package directory.

-After installation, check that Sunny.jl is working properly by running the unit tests,
+After installation, check that Sunny is working properly by running the unit tests,
 ```
 pkg> test Sunny
 ```